smizell/restfuljson/index.md

 This document was authored
 by [Stephen Mizell](https://twitter.com/Stephen_Mizell)
-and [Mark Foster](https://twitter.com/fosrias) in an effort to lower the barrier to entry for building hypermedia APIs.
+and [Mark W. Foster](https://twitter.com/fosrias) in an effort to lower the barrier to entry for building hypermedia APIs.
 This document is licensed under the MIT license.
 The requirements here conform to [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).